impossible98/sphinx-docs/source/index.rst

-.. sphinx documentation master file, created by sphinx-quickstart on Sun Jun 16 11:11:37 2024.
+..
+Sphinx documentation master file, created by sphinx-quickstart on Sun Jun 16 11:11:37 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sphinx's documentation!
+Welcome to Sphinx's documentation!
 =============================================

 .. epigraph:: Sphinx makes it easy to create intelligent and beautiful documentation.